About Katie

 When you are not working in entrepreneurship and genomics, what are you most passionate about?

 I think I’m passionate about everything and nothing all at the same time.
 I recently quit playing competitive ice hockey, which has occupied most of my life for the past 13 years.
 I really love to learn, and get out and explore.
-I have some weird P1040673idea that one day I’ll figure out how the world works, which is unlikely, but it is always important to try.
+I have some weird idea that one day I’ll figure out how the world works, which is unlikely, but it is always important to try.
 Honestly at the moment, I’m searching for something I am really passionate about; I have recently started drawing, cooking quite a bit, and of course I am always up for an outdoor adventure.

 If you had to give advice to other young people looking for work experience outside University, what would you say to them?